-Figure 29 - Red/orange precipitate on the shoreline of Upper Currency Creek near monitoring location Western margin of Lake Albert Water quality monitoring of Lake Albert's western shoreline 12th May 2010 sought to map the extent of 3 sites that had previously been screened to have low pH values.
-Nine sites were monitored in the bay to the west of Reedy Point of which all had pH below 7, ranging from 2.72-6.46 (Figure 30).
-A significant amount of acidity was present at these sites with values ranging from 95-945 mg/L CaCO3.
+Western margin of Lake Albert Water quality monitoring of Lake Albert's western shoreline on the12th May 2010 sought to map the extent of 3 sites that had previously been screened and found to have low pH values.
+Nine sites were monitored in the bay to the west of Reedy Point and all had pH below 7, ranging from 2.72-6.46 (Figure 30).
+Acidity was present at these sites with values ranging from 95-945 mg/L CaCO3.
 Scum deposits were also visible (Figure 31).
-The pool to the west of Rumpy Point previously tested was no longer present, monitoring of the closest water body revealed pH of 8.28 and alkalinity of 240 mg/L CaCO3.
-The pool south-west of Rumpy Point previously tested had pH values ranging from 7.76-7.86 and alkalinity present at all sites, values ranging from 54-116 mg/L CaCO3.
+The previously tested pool to the west of Rumply Point had dried and results from the nearest water body to this site revealed pH of 8.28 and alkalinity of 240 mg/L CaCO3.
+The pool south-west of Rumply Point previously tested had pH values ranging from 7.76-7.86 and alkalinity present at all sites, values ranging from 54-116 mg/L CaCO3.